Profile: Kate, Duchess of Cambridge

 The eldest of three children, she was educated at the exclusive Marlborough College in Wiltshire, where she was described as level-headed, popular and talented, and captained the school hockey team.

-Her brother, James, 25, has launched a baking company.
+Her brother, James, 26, has founded a baking company.

-After they met at St Andrews, Catherine and William's relationship apparently flourished during weekends alone on the Queen's Balmoral estate.
+After they met at St Andrews, Catherine and William's relationship apparently flourished during weekends together on the Queen's Balmoral estate.

-For a while, at least, they were guaranteed some privacy, following an agreement worked out between the palace and press while he was a student.
+For a while, at least, they were guaranteed some privacy, following an agreement worked out between the palace and press while William was a student.